B0nesh/Book_exercises/Readme.md

-Solutions of the different books I've readed.
+Solutions of the different books I've read.